Window types for tiny houses

 How to build a tiny house

-Did this get you excited about tiny houses, small cabins or wooden cottages?
+Did this get you excited about tiny houses, small cabins, or wooden cottages?
 Or are you generally interested in DIY timber construction?
-Well we have a book for you!
-Our step by step guide How to build a tiny house covers it all from the foundations to the roof, full of useful information, photos and illustrations.
-You can order it straight away in printed version or as an electric book right here.
+Well, we have a book for you!
+Our step-by-step guide to building a tiny house covers it all from the foundations to the roof, full of useful information, photos, and illustrations.
+You can order it straight away in a printed version or as an electric book right here.